alexandraalbu/alexandraalbu.github.io/_posts/2018-09-27-secret-sharing.md

 use_math: true
 ---

-Secret sharing is a very nice cryptographic primitive .
-Although the idea is pretty old, it still finds many applications in various fields.
+Secret sharing is a very nice cryptographic primitive which is based on an ingenious yet simple idea.
+Although the main concept is pretty old, it still finds many applications in various fields.

 The main motivation behind the development of secret sharing schemes was cryptographic keys management.
 Otherwise a difficult task, secure storage of cryptographic keys can be easily done using secret sharing.
 Simply encrypting the keys does not solve the problem, as the used encryption key still needs to be managed.
-The difficulty in storing the keys in plaintext comes from the fact that storing them in a single place is unreliable as they can be lost, while storing multiple copies of a key increases the risk of it being found by an attacker ([1](#1)).
+On the other hand, the keys can't be stored in plaintext - saving them in a single place is unreliable as they can be lost, while storing multiple copies of a key increases the risk of it being found by an attacker ([1](#1)).
 Some less straightforward, but very interesting applications of secret sharing are secure multiparty computation protocols.
 These protocols allow users to compute a function over some inputs $x_1, x_2,..., x_n$ where $x_i$ is a secret known only by the $i^{th}$ user ([2](#2)).
 Such secure computations can vary from simple sums over encrypted data - with applications in electronic voting - to data mining or even machine learning algorithms (for more on this, check this [great blog post](https://mortendahl.github.io/2017/04/17/private-deep-learning-with-mpc/)).
-This is possible due to the _homomorphic_ properties of secret sharing schemes (we`'ll come back to this later).
+This is possible due to the _homomorphic_ properties of secret sharing schemes - we'll come back to this later.

-Informally, secret sharing consists in splitting a secret into multiple parts, called _shares_, such that each individual share reveals nothing about the secret.
+Informally, secret sharing consists in splitting a secret - in the above scenario, the encryption key - into multiple parts, called _shares_, such that each individual share reveals nothing about the secret.
 The secret can, however, be reconstructed by authorized groups (called _access structures_).
 A scheme in which a secret is reconstructed given a sufficiently large group of shares is called a _threshold secret sharing scheme_.
 In this blog post we will discuss only this type of schemes.